About UsDo you enjoy a good book but are no longer able to read small print?

-serving people with visual and physical handicaps offers best-sellers, mysteries, westerns, biographies, how-to books and other types of materials found in a public library.
-The only difference is that the books are recorded on cassette or printed in braille and will arrive at your door through the regular U.S. postal service.
-Just like standard print books, these publications are unabridged (not condensed) and contain all of the information found in the print version - right down to the book jacket.
+The Michigan Network of Regional and Subregional Libraries serving people with visual and physical disabilities offers best-sellers, mysteries, westerns, biographies, how-to books and other types of materials found in a public library.
+The only difference is that the books are recorded on a digital cartridge or printed in braille and will arrive at your door through the regular U.S. postal service.
+We also offer the option to download books from online directly to a flash drive or mobile device!
 And best of all, this service is FREE, there is not even a charge to mail materials to or from the library.

 You do not need to be legally blind to use our services -- if standard print has become difficult for you, a friend, or a family member, please call

 Schools and facilities that have eligible clients or patients are also welcome!
 We do 99% of our business through the mail, so you need never leave the comfort of your own home.

 Eligibility for Braille & Talking Book Library (BTBL)

 Eligible individuals are Michigan residents unable to use conventional print materials because of at least one of the following:

 Blind: Visual acuity of 20/200 or less in the better eye with correcting glasses or the widest diameter of visual field subtending an angular distance no greater than 20 degrees.

 Visual Disability: Unable to read standard printed materials without special aids other than regular glasses.